likawind/dspy/docs/docs/building-blocks/8-typed_predictors.md

 prediction = answer(doc_query_pair=doc_query_pair)
 ```

+## Handling Input/Output Fields in Predictions

+The `extract` method in `dspy` has been enhanced to be more robust by truncating the raw predictions to avoid including input fields in the output.
+This ensures cleaner and more accurate predictions.
+The following unit tests have been added to verify this behavior:

+- `test_single_output`
+- `test_single_output_with_prefix`
+- `test_single_output_with_noise`

 ## Composing Functional Typed Predictors in `dspy.Module`

 If you're creating DSPy pipelines via `dspy.Module`, then you can simply use Functional Typed Predictors by creating these class methods and using them as decorators.
 Here is an example of using functional typed predictors to create a `SimplifiedBaleen` pipeline: